JohnLeber/3DMM-Face-Sample/README.md

 The following conclusions can be drawn from the above analysis:

-&nbsp;&nbsp;1) A DNN that produces a face mesh as its output just needs to return a vector of scalars that are then applied to the 3DMM to produce the actual mesh.
+&nbsp;&nbsp;1) A DNN that produces a face mesh as its output just needs to return a vector of k scalars that are then applied to the 3DMM to produce the actual mesh.

 &nbsp;&nbsp;<img src="https://render.githubusercontent.com/render/math?math={\alpha  =  \begin{bmatrix}   \alpha_{0}   \\ \vdots  \\\alpha_{k-1}\\   \end{bmatrix}  }">